aws-samples/llm-gateway/README.md

 1. Add it to the list of supported models in `lambdas/gateway/api/models/bedrock.py`, in the `_supported_models` variable
 2. Add the new model's pricing information to the pricing config in `lambdas/gateway/api/data/cost_db.csv`

+Note: you can see the list of models that Bedrock supports by using `aws bedrock list-foundation-models`. <a href="https://awscli.amazonaws.com/v2/documentation/api/latest/reference/bedrock/list-foundation-models.html" target="_blank">Documentation</a>

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.